-In my few experiences with people touting their religious beliefs to me, most of the time their preaching is hollow (if you’re offended by this read that again – most of the time); they talk about being guided by God and accepting of their neighbors and God’s subjects, then act in a condescending way towards others who don’t look like them or others who may not indulge their selfishness.
+In my few experiences with radical people touting their religious beliefs to me, most of the time their preaching is hollow; they talk about being guided by a God or Gods and accepting of their neighbors and God’s subjects, then act in a condescending way towards others who don’t look like them or others who may not indulge their selfishness.
 In Black Beauty, Anna Sewell makes it quite clear that religious guidance is not a shield to hide behind when dealing with humans or beasts, and while following a God is not in my interest, love and kindness are, and I know both should be extended without conditional restraints.

 If there was only one novel I could recommend to anyone, an if-you-only-read-one-book-in-your-lifetime sort of recommendation, it would be Black Beauty.
 Although there is little romance in the specific sense of courtship and falling in love (which I enjoy), Anna Sewell has a romantic way of describing both virtue and vice that satisfies that need.